 More than two million people worldwide currently have a diagnosis of Multiple Sclerosis (MS).
 In the U.S. alone, an estimated 1 million people live with the neurological disease.
-Often misunderstood, MS affects the body in a myriad of ways, starting with the sclerotic nerves.
+Often misunderstood, MS affects the body in myriad ways, starting with the sclerotic nerves.
 Many who experience the debilitating effects of MS struggle with pain, loss of motion and dramatic lifestyle changes that can affect life-long happiness.

 Individuals with MS also experience muscle stiffness (commonly called spasticity), a condition that the Multiple Sclerosis Association of America calls quite common among those that have the disease.

 “Spasticity is a common symptom in MS. It is a tightness or stiffness of the muscles – occurring typically in the legs (calf or thigh), groin, and buttocks.
 Although less common, some individuals may experience spasticity in their back.
 These are all muscles that help people to stand and balance in an upright position.”

 While muscle stiffness affects an estimated 90% of MS patients, a study of medical marijuana has shed light on how cannabinoids in weed may alleviate spasticity.
 Given a single marijuana cigarette, the double-blind study found that participants with MS believed their symptoms had improved.

 In a 2000 study, researchers worked with a 30-year old man with MS to find how his tremors were affected with the use of 5 milligrams of THC.
 Interestingly, when doctors compared the man’s handwriting and head movement before and after taking marijuana, his lines appeared cleaner without an obvious tremor.